 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Corrections, Military, & Veterans that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
-No. 47, S.D.
-1, and recommends that it pass Third Reading in the form attached hereto as H.B.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1340, H.D.
+2, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
 No. 1340, H.D.
 2, S.D.
 2.